Photo Credit: Curt Peters

-Heceta Head Lighthouse signals to seafarers from a magnificent forested promontory just 14 miles south of Yachats.
+The historic Heceta Head Lighthouse, circa 1894, signals to seafarers from a spectacular forested promontory 14 miles south of Yachats.

-The lighthouse, circa 1894, sits 205 ft above the ocean.
-Its beacon provides the strongest light on the coast, shining 21 miles out to sea.
-It is listed in the National Register of Historic Places and is one of the most photographed lighthouses in the world.
+It sits 205 ft above the ocean, and its beacon provides the strongest light on the coast, shining 21 miles out to sea.
+This is one of the most photographed lighthouses in the world and is listed in the National Register of Historic Places.
 The assistant light keeper’s house is now a bed and breakfast.

 The elevation at Heceta Head reaches 1,000 ft. and is a nesting area for seabirds.